satyahbp/grepcopy/README.md

 If you have to search it from all the existing files, then just put an asterisk (\*) instead of the file names.
 Example

 (Program Name) "Home sweet home." \*

+If you use windows, then you can use it in Windows Power Shell or what we commonly call the Command Prompt.
+Compile the program first, and then run the program using command prompt in a similar way as explained above.

+If you're searching in the files in same folder, then just writing file names is enough.
+But if you're to search within the files that are present somewhere else, then you have to mention the full address of the files.